dartsidedev/plugins/packages/settings_panel_android/README.md

 ##### What happens on iOS devices?

 The way the plugin is implemented, the iOS platform specific call just returns `false`.
-It will crash your app, but I recommend you check the platform the app is being executed on and call this plugin's method only if you are on Android
+It will not crash your app, but I recommend you check the platform the app is being executed on and call this plugin's method only if you are on Android

 ```dart